 Search for the Code pipeline service using the AWS search bar.
 This is the service that we will be using to set all this up.

 Next click on the Create pipeline button, then fill out the pipeline details:

-- If it's your first setup check the New service role box
+- If it's your first setup tick the New service role box

 - For the Advanced settings section choose the defaults to use your existing S3 location and default keys.

 On clicking next you will land on a new form where you can now connect to your GitHub account.
 The dropdown provides a list of possible connections.
 There are currently two types of GitHub connections:

 - GitHub (Version 1): This is the old way of connecting to GitHub via OAuth, this is not the option we want.

 - GitHub (Version 2): This will allow us to connect and setup GitHub actions as our deployment option and this is the option we want.